suhaxbb/Bank-Loan-Report-sql-Bi/README.md

-# Bank Loan Report sql Bi
+# Bank Loan Report Dashboard

 # Overview
 This project involves creating a comprehensive Bank Loan Report Dashboard using SQL to query the loan data and Power BI for visualization.